 Source: Crimson Hexagon

-According to Crimson Hexagon, social media accounts give devs an insight into the users’ mind, through their opinions and frustrations they openly express on these forums.
+According to Crimson Hexagon, social media accounts give devs insight into the users’ minds, through their opinions and frustrations they openly express on these forums.
 For instance, you can easily find reviews of Candy Crush and Clash of Clans on Twitter and Facebook posts.
 In a way, it’s free advertising for the developers as well.

 OpenXcell’s 2 Cents